tomas-fryza/avr-course/lab8-project/README.md

 * The use of Arduino frameworks/libraries is strictly prohibited!

-* Design a block diagram or circuit diagram of your application (KiCAD, Eagle, ...).

-* Create own library (and documentation) for the new components.

 * Use simulation tools, such as [SimulIDE](https://simulide.com/p/), [Falstad](https://www.falstad.com/circuit/circuitjs.html), etc.

 * Draw illustrative flowcharts for all important functions/interrupt routines.

+* Design a block diagram or circuit diagram of your application (EasyEDA, KiCAD, Eagle, ...).

 * Optionally, design a PCB and/or 3D-printable enclosure for your solution.

-* Create a public GitHub repository for your project and publish all files here.

-* Provide a list of all (online) tools used during the project, including Machine Learning.
+* Use libraries from the labs.
+Create own libraries (and documentation) for the new components.

+* Follow coding standards in your codes.

 * Strictly follow licenses for third-party libraries !

+* Create a public [GitHub](https://github.com/) (or other online software development platform) repository for your project and publish all files here.

+* Provide a list of all tools used during the project, including Machine Learning (some are listed [here](https://github.com/tomas-fryza/avr-course/wiki)).

-* A PowerPoint presentation is not required; a good README on GitHub is sufficient.
+* A PowerPoint-style presentation is not required; a good README on GitHub is sufficient.

-* In the presentation, you can show a short video (max 1 minute) with subtitles or explanatory captions.
+* During the presentation, you can play a short video (max 1 minute) with subtitles or explanatory captions.

 # Recommended README.md file structure